You want to create mailboxes in Exchange Online and use Office 365. Before you can…

 Get total user count in Exchange with PowerShell

 Let’s get the total count with PowerShell.
 We are going to make use of the Get-Mailbox cmdlet.
 Run Exchange Management Shell as administrator and run the following command.

 [PS] C:\>(Get-Mailbox -RecipientTypeDetails UserMailbox -ResultSize Unlimited).count

 Read more: Find total number of mailboxes in Exchange »

 Get total user count in Exchange EAC

 You can find the total mailboxes count in Exchange Admin Center.
-Log into EAC.
-Click in the left menu recipients.
-After that, click in the top menu mailboxes.
+Click in the feature pane recipients and follow with mailboxes in the tabs.
 You will find the total mailbox count at the bottom.

 Now that you have the total mailbox count, what if you want to count mailboxes per database?
-Read the article Count mailboxes per database in Exchange with PowerShell »
+Keep reading: Count mailboxes per database in Exchange with PowerShell »

 In this article, you learned how to get the total user count with one PowerShell command.
 That’s why I always recommend the Exchange Management Shell.
 You also learned how to find the total count with the Exchange Admin Center (EAC).